sandeep-krishnamurthy/keras/docs/mxnet_backend/save_mxnet_model.md

 In this tutorial, we show how to train a model in Keras-MXNet, export the trained model as Apache MXNet model using `keras.models.save_mxnet_model()` API, and use MXNet natively for inference.

-Keras interface is known for its easy to use APIs enabling fast prototyping in Deep Learning research.
-Apache MXNet is known for its high performance, production ready engine.
-With Keras-MXNet, you get out-of-the-box API to export the trained Keras model in MXNet model format.
+The Keras interface is known for its easy to use APIs, enabling fast prototyping in deep learning research.
+MXNet is known for its high performance, production ready engine.
+With Keras-MXNet, you get an out-of-the-box API to export most trained Keras models in MXNet model format.
-You can now use Keras for training the model and MXNet for inference in production.
-You can use this API to save the models trained on the CPU, 1 GPU or multiple GPUs.
+You can now use Keras-MXNet for training the model and MXNet for inference in production.
+You can use `keras.models.save_mxnet_model()` API to save the models trained on the CPU, a single GPU or multiple GPUs.

-You can use any language bindings supported by MXNet (Scala/Python/Julia/C++) for performing inference with these models!
+You can use any language bindings supported by MXNet (Scala/Python/Julia/C++/R/Perl) for performing inference with these models!

+`Warning` Not all Keras operators and functionalities are supported with MXNet backend.
+For more information, view the the list of known issues and unsupported functionalities [here](https://github.com/awslabs/keras-apache-mxnet/issues/18).

+This API accepts the following arguments:
+* model: Keras model instance to be saved as MXNet model.
+* prefix: Prefix name of the saved Model (symbol and params) files.
+Model will be saved as 'prefix-symbol.json' and 'prefix-epoch.params'.
+* epoch: (Optional) Tag the params file with epoch of the model being saved.
+Default is 0.
+Model params file is saved as 'prefix-epoch.params' or 'prefix-0000.params' by default.

 To summarize, all you have to do is to call the `keras.models.save_mxnet_model()` API by passing the trained Keras model to be exported in MXNet model format.